Following a gluten-free diet doesn’t mean you have to sacrifice your travel plans. The key to travelling gluten free is planning.

 Join today to access our digital food list, gluten-free recipes and much more!

 - Check with the airline you are flying with if they provide meals on your intended flight, and whether they can provide a gluten-free meal.
 This is usually only an option on long-haul flights.

 - You can usually request a gluten-free meal under the “Manage my booking” section of the airline’s website, or you can ask your travel agent to arrange one for you.
 You should call the airline to confirm the meal request 24 hours before your flight.

-- It is still advisable to bring some gluten-free snacks with you in case there's an error.
+- It is a good idea to bring some gluten free snacks with you in case of emergencies.
 A flight can be very long without food of some sort.